 There has to be a way to get through an anxiety attack without verbally destroying the people you love most.

-Here are four practical tools to use when anxiety hits:
+Here are four strategies to use during an anxiety attack.

 1. Give yourself a timeout.